yishibakaien/idle-state/README.md

   - `[Function]` - considered a single task
   - `[Function-array]` - considered a tasks-array
 - `options [Object]` - configuration of how task running
-  - `target [Element]` - the `target` would be watched, which determines whether the state is idling
+  - `target [Element | Element-Array]` - the `target` would be watched, which determines whether the state is idling
   - `tasks [Function-array]` - tasks-array
   - `timeout [Number]` - the duration after the browser enters the idle state, at which time the task begins to execute
   - `interval [Number]` - interval of task runing
   - `loop [Boolean]` - should task(s) runs loopy
-  - `enableMousemove [Boolean]` - should detect mousemove event.
+  - `mousemoveDetect [Boolean]` - should detect mousemove event.
 Mousemove events are frequently triggered in the browser, so put it configurable
+  - `reqeustDetect` [Boolean] - should detect requests(ajax or fetch) on browser
   - `events [EventName-array]` - name of events, which would be concated(merged) with default value (`scroll`, `keydown`, `touchmove`, `touchstart`, `click`)
   - `onPause [Function]` - called on tasks pause
   - `onResume [Function]` - called on tasks resume